Francisco-Guillen/Francisco-Guillen/README.md

 - 💬 Ask me about **Technology and Personal Development**
 - 📫 How to reach me: **f.v.n.g.2001@gmail.com**
 - 😄 Pronouns: He/Him

+## About Me

+I've had a passion for computers ever since I was a child.
+I started my degree in Computer Engineering in 2019 and am currently pursuing a master's degree in the same field.
+My focus and interest lies mainly in Artificial Intelligence and Machine Learning, although I am open to exploring other areas within computer science.
+My main goal is to do a PhD, motivated by my insatiable thirst for knowledge and desire to contribute to technological advancement.

 ## 🌐 Socials: